nediljko/contactbook/README.md

 # contactbook
-Simple client for keeping personal contacts in one place.
+Simple mobile/desktop friendly client to help you keep personal contacts in one place.